MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 `$null`.
 PowerShell generates an error if the parameter value is `$null`.

-The `ValidateNotNull` attribute is designed to be used when the type of the parameter value is not specified or when the specified type will accept a value of `$null`.
-(If you specify a type that will not accept a `$null` value, such as a string, the `$null` value will be rejected without the `ValidateNotNull` attribute, because it does not match the specified type.)
+The `ValidateNotNull` attribute is designed to be used when the type of the parameter value is not specified or when the specified type accepts a value of `$null`.
+(If you specify a type that does not accept a `$null` value, such as a string, the `$null` value is rejected without the `ValidateNotNull` attribute, because it does not match the specified type.)

 In the following example, the value of the `ID` parameter cannot be `$null`.